-However, if any person feels we have breached the code in any way and wishes to make a complaint, please submit your complaint, in writing to the publisher firstname.lastname@example.org in accordance with the following steps.
+However, if any person feels we have breached the code in any way and wishes to make a complaint, please submit your complaint, in writing to the editor firstname.lastname@example.org in accordance with the following steps.

 All complaints must include the name and date of the publication, with reference to the specific article in question.
 Please include the URL of the article if possible, and/or link to any image or video.

 A detailed description of the complaint, with reference to specific words, phrases, images, instances, dates and records that are relevant, and which clauses of the Editors Code of Practice you believe the publication has breached.

 Who can complain?

 Complaints must be made on behalf of a named individual only.
 This includes complaints where businesses and organisations are involved

 In submitting a complaint, you must provide your full name, address, phone number and email.

 You can complain about any article, in print or online, including words, images and audio/video content.

 You can also complain about the conduct of an individual journalist or employee of the publication in question, with reference to specific (if any) clauses of the Editors Code which are in breach

 Complaints must be contemporaneous and must be made within four months of publication.